-As I heard Alpha Conde saying those words, during the last visit of President Paul Kagame to Guinea, I couldn’t help but reminisce on the speech of his distant predecessor Ahmed Sékou Touré, as he offered sanctuary to Kwame Nkrumah: ‘I should resign and let President Nkrumah become the president of Guinea…’
+As I heard Alpha Conde’s words during the last visit of President Paul Kagame to Guinea, I couldn’t help but reminisce on the speech of his distant predecessor Ahmed Sékou Touré, as he offered sanctuary to Kwame Nkrumah: ‘I should resign and let President Nkrumah become the president of Guinea…’

 For a while the spirit seemed to fade.
-The youth of our continent lost faith, at times blaming colonialists, at times blaming our despotic leaders; holding the western model in their face and telling them: look, you aren’t living up to this!
-Resigning into misery at the bottom and mastering the art of self-victimization.
+The youth of our continent lost faith, at times blaming colonialists, at times blaming our failing leaders; holding the western model in their face and telling them: look, you aren’t living up to this!
+Resigning into misery at the bottom and self-victimizing.